 The company reportedly raised an additional safe amount of money with a sovereign wealth fund.

-The CEO says Jeeves has enough funds for the next three quarters.
+The CEO says Jeeves has enough funds for the next three years.
 Thus, Jeeves is doubling down on its payment product, which currently accounts for around 40% of its revenue.

 The company is also expanding its offerings, with plans to add cross-border payments and prepaid cards that customers can use to bring their own money and spend against it.
 The prepaid cards will be collateralized, allowing customers to spend more while also reducing risk.